9 Naive Bayes Classifier

 Predict

-Here, we apply a decision threshold of 0.5, classifying an observation as “good risk” if its predicted probability for that class exceeds 50%.
-This threshold is a modeling choice rather than a property of the algorithm itself.
-The reference class is set to “good risk”, meaning that performance measures such as sensitivity and precision are computed with respect to correctly identifying customers in this category.
+Here, we use a decision threshold of 0.5, classifying an application as approved if its predicted probability of approval exceeds 50%.
+This threshold is a modeling choice rather than a fixed property of the algorithm.
+The reference class is set to approved, meaning that performance measures such as sensitivity and precision are computed with respect to correctly identifying approved applications.

 Practice: Explore how changing the classification threshold affects model performance.
 Repeat the analysis using cutoff values such as 0.4 and 0.6, and examine how sensitivity, specificity, and overall accuracy change.
 What trade-offs emerge as the threshold is adjusted?